-We all look forward to spring.
-More light, more eggs and the best time for fertility but lets face it, even the local Sparrow population is laying during the spring, so hens should be producing now, as nature intended.
+We all look forward to spring (I know I certainly do!)
+More light, more eggs and the best time for fertility and breeding but lets face it, even the local Sparrow population is laying during the spring, so your hens should be laying now (earning their keep I say), as nature intended.
 Even if you are keeping some rather fancy fowls that don't lay so many eggs, they should be at the peak of their production in the spring time.

 Worm eggs cannot mature in...

 So, warm, humid spring days are perfect for worm eggs to mature and be picked up either directly by your hens or indirectly via an intermediate host such as earth worms eaten by your hens.